 Dracul is well-written gothic horror, mimicking the manuscript style of collected letters and diary entries, which is what made Dracula so captivating.
-The tale within has Bram, out of university but before his time with the Lyceum Theatre, along with his sister Matilda and brother Thornley, fascinated that their childhood Nana Ellen never seems to age.
-When Thornley’s wife, Emily, begins acting irrationally, not mention the sudden appearance of two puncture marks on her lower neck, their search is escalated into all things creepy and undead.
+The tale within puts Bram in the spotlight right out of university but before his time with the Lyceum Theatre.
+Along with his sister Matilda and brother Thornley, the Stoker’s are fascinated that their childhood Nana Ellen never seems to age.
+When Thornley’s wife, Emily, begins acting irrationally – not mention the sudden appearance of two puncture marks on her lower neck! – their search is escalated into all things creepy and undead.
 Ellen is, of course, a vampire, seeking to break away from her dark, dread master.
 A sharp, pointy stake to those who might be able to guess his identity.

 Fangs so very much to Netgalley and Putnam Books for the howling-good ARC.